stonerlab/Stoner-PythonCode/doc/UserGuide/plotfile.rst

     q=Data()
     q.template=p.template

-The possible attributes that can be passed over to the template are essentially all the rc parameters for matplotlib (see :py:func:`matplotlib.pyplot.rcParams`) except that periods '.' are replced with underscores '_' and single underscores are replaced with double underscores.

 Matplotlib makes use of stylesheets - essentially separate files of matplotlibrc entries.
 The template classes have a stylename parameter that controls which stylesheet is used.
 This can be either one of the built in styles (see :py:attr:`matplotlib.pyplot.styles.available`) or refer to a file on disc.
 The template will search for the file (named *<stylename>*.mplstyle) in.